siaomingjeng/telstra-oidc-acgf/README.md

 If you're using `luarocks` execute the following:

-     luarocks install kong-oidc
+     luarocks install telstra-oidc-acgf

-You also need to set the `KONG_PLUGINS` environment variable
+You also need to set the `plugins` parameter:

-     export KONG_PLUGINS=oidc
+     plugins = bundled,telstra-oidc-acgf

 ## Usage